 The petition of residents of the constituency of Linlithgow and East Falkirk,

-Observations from The Financial Secretary to the Treasury (Lucy Frazer):
+Observations from The Economic Secretary to the Treasury (John Glen):

 The Government thank the hon.
-Member for Linlithgow and East Falkirk (Martyn Day) for submitting the petition on behalf of his constituents regarding the High Income Child Benefit Charge (HICBC) P002692.
-The Government are sorry to hear of his constituents’ view that the HICBC is an unfair policy.
+Member for Linlithgow and East Falkirk (Martyn Day) for submitting a petition on behalf of his constituents about the Financial Conduct Authority (FCA) and Section 29 of the Financial Services Act 2021.